tek256/astera/README.md

 </div>
 <div id="about">
 	<h3>About</h3>
-	<p>The goal of this repository is to show that you're able to make a cross platform game engine in C that is easily ported to a system.<br>
-If you're interested in helping contribute to this project please consider helping with any of the items listed below.
+	<p>Astera is a 2D cross platform game library.
+It uses OpenGL, GLFW, OpenAL-Soft, GLAD, various STB libraries, and a few others at this point.
 	</p>
 </div>
 <div id="contributing">